How to Inspect Crawl Space Joists for Moisture Damage

 Check beneath:

-Removing debris improves visibility and helps prevent hidden moisture buildup.
+Removing debris improves visibility and reduces hidden moisture traps.

 When to Stop Inspecting and Call a Professional